-Author, A. & Author, B. B. (Year).
+Author, A.A. & Author, B. B. (Year).
 Title of article: The subtitle.
-Title of Journal, volume number(issue number), pages x-y.
+Title of Journal, volume number(issue number), x-xx.

-Author, A., Author, B.B., & Author, C. (Year).
+Author, A.A., Author, B.B., & Author, C.C.
+(Year).
 Title of article: The subtitle.
-Title of Journal, volume number(issue number), pages. http://dx.doi.org/xx.xxx/yyyyy
+Title of Journal, volume number(issue number), x-xx. http://dx.doi.org/xx.xxx/yyyyy

 Author, A. A., & Author, B. B. (Year of publication).
 Title of chapter.
-In A. Editor & B. Editor (Eds.), Title of book (pages of chapter).
-Location: Publisher.
+In A. Editor & B. Editor (Eds.), Title of book (pp. x-xx).
+Publisher.
+DOI (if available)